This blog covers the basics of an M&A auction process for those of you considering selling your company.

-An auction is a type of sale process that produces competitive bidding.
-M&A advisors often use an auction process to maximize price and terms for their seller clients.
-Auctions, while simple in concept and incredibly effective when done properly, are a ton of work and involve strategy and nuance.
+As M&A advisors, we use auctions to maximize price and terms for seller clients.
+An auction is a type of business sale process that involves competitive bidding.
+They are incredibly effective when done properly, but are a ton of work and involve strategy and nuance.
 Auctions are most effective in a strong M&A market like the one we’re in now.
-This blog explains the basics of an M&A auction process.

 - First we determine if the business and the seller are right for an auction.
-An auction is appropriate when multiple buyers are present and when the seller is open to selling to more than one buyer.
-If either of these is not true, a serial negotiated sale process is likely the more appropriate approach to take.
-Most middle market and lower middle market businesses are auctionable, and most main street businesses are not auctionable.
-When a seller client is more interested in who buys the company than in maximizing value, an auction is usually not appropriate.
+An auction is appropriate when multiple buyers are present and when our client is open to selling to more than one buyer.
+If either of these is not true, a serial negotiated sale process is likely more appropriate.
+As a general rule, most middle market and lower middle market businesses are auctionable and most main street businesses are not.
+An auction is usually not appropriate when a client is more interested in who buys the company than in maximizing value.

-- The next step for the advisor (a.k.a. broker, investment banker, transaction intermediary, etc.) is to prepare a Confidential Information Memorandum (CIM) on the company, i.e. prospectus, that contains 90% of the information buyers will need to submit an offer (Indication of Interest (IOI) or Letter of Intent (LOI) depending on whether the auction will have one or two bid rounds).
+- Preparing a Confidential Information Memorandum (CIM) is the next step for the M&A advisor (a.k.a. broker, investment banker, etc.).
+The CIM is a prospectus on the company that contains 90% of the information buyers need to submit offers.
+Offers can be in the form of an Indication of Interest (IOI) or Letter of Intent (LOI) depending on whether the auction will have one or two bid rounds.

-- Broad auctions can involve over 100 target buyers and limited auctions typically have anywhere from two to ten targets.
+- Broad auctions can involve over 100 target buyers.
+Limited auctions typically have anywhere from 2 to 20 targets.
 A broad auction is likely to involve two rounds of bids and a limited auction is more likely to have a single bid round.
-The decision to have one or two rounds may also also be driven by the need for speed of execution due to financial distress or market forces.
+The decision to have one or two rounds can also also be driven by the need for speed of execution due to financial distress or market forces.

-- While preparing the CIM, the M&A broker will conduct research and work with the client to develop a prioritized list of target buyers.
-The list may contain a combination of strategic and financial (private equity) buyers, depending on what type of transaction and continued involvement the client is interested in.
+- The M&A firm conducts research and works with the client to develop a prioritized list of target buyers.
+The list may contain a combination of strategic and financial (private equity) buyers, depending on what type of transaction and continued involvement the client wants.
 The broker will help the seller understand these options.

-- In a formal auction process, the CIM lays out a timeline for discovery, initial bids, site visits, final bids, etc. A formal auction is more appropriate when we are certain that we will have multiple bidders or when speed is critical.
-In an informal auction process, dates are set later.
+- In a formal auction process, the CIM lays out a timeline for discovery, initial bids, site visits, final bids, etc. A formal auction is appropriate when we are certain that we will have multiple bidders or when speed is critical.
+In an informal process, dates are set later on.

-- Next, we contact the appropriate executive at each target company.
-After screening the buyers for fit and obtaining non-disclosure agreements, the CIM is provided, data room access is generally granted, and the broker works with each buyer to answer additional questions.
+- Next we contact the appropriate executive at each target company.
+After screening buyers for fit and obtaining non-disclosure agreements, we provide the CIM, grant data room access and address follow up questions.

-- Once all the bids are in, the client, in conjunction with the advisor, CPA and attorney, typically selects the best offer and we negotiate a final exclusive LOI with one buyer.
+- Once final bids are in, we help the client, in conjunction with the CPA and attorney, select the best offer and negotiate a final exclusive LOI with one party.
 Due diligence and preparation of definitive agreements begin at that point.
-The unsuccessful bidders are notified.
+Unsuccessful bidders are notified.

 How long does an M&A auction process take?

-Typical is 2 to 5 months from market launch to a signed LOI, depending on whether the auction is broad or limited, formal or informal, or one or two rounds.
-Then expect another 2 to 3 months to close the transaction depending on the buyer, the scope of due diligence, financing needs, third party consents, and many other factors.
+Typically 3 to 5 months from market launch to a signed LOI, depending on whether the auction is broad or limited, formal or informal, one or two rounds.
+Expect another 2 to 3 months to close the transaction depending on the buyer, scope of due diligence, financing needs, third party consents and other factors.
 When a compressed time frame was required, we’ve done these in as little as 3 months start to finish.

-A well-run auction processes can have a substantial impact on the value and terms received by sellers, and can compress the overall timeline.
-In one recent eight figure deal, we had 115 target buyers, 11 IOI’s in round one and 5 bids (LOIs) in round two; and the elapsed time from market launch to closing was 6 1/2 months.
+A well-run auction processes can have a substantial impact on the value and terms received by sellers.
+In one recent eight figure deal, we had 115 target buyers, 11 IOIs in round one and 5 LOIs in round two.
+The elapsed time from market launch to closing was 6 1/2 months.

 Al Statz is a senior M&A advisor in Exit Strategies Group’s Sonoma County California office.
-For more information on M&A auctions or to discuss what type of sale process best suits your needs and your company, contact Al Statz at 707-781-8580 or firstname.lastname@example.org.
+For more information on M&A auctions or to discuss what type of sale process best suits your needs and your company, Email Al or call him at 707-781-8580.